acsr-du/ARFM/README.md

 Classifier program - [link](https://github.com/acsr-du/malwareDetectorV0.1/blob/302cf466945f74104353106e485a3d3bbb2e52f0/src/ml/classifiers.py)

-*Note - In presently, we have considered four malware families due to time and resource constraints.
+*Note - Current framework has been implemented considered using the dataset genrated in our lab [four malware, one benign].
+In presently, we have considered four malware families due to time and resource constraints.
 However, the proposed framework can be scalable.*

 Sample of Logs and csv - link[]